1wheel/graph-scroll/README.md

 }
 ```

-Adjust the amount of pixels before a new section is triggered is also helpful on mobile:
+Adjust the amount of pixels before a new section is triggered is also helpful on mobile (Defaults to 200 pixels):

 ```
 graphScroll.offset(300)
 ```

-Defaults to 200 pixels.

 To update or replace a graphScroll instance, pass a string to `eventId` to remove the old event listeners: